 The fourth stanza expands on how the speaker’s soul was changed.
 She has new inspirations and places to seek out cures to the woes she used to know.
 There is nothing “dark” within her breast because she has Lucasia to guide her to the light.

 When Philips looks out over her life she sees her friend and knows that Lucasia is the greatest “prize” she could’ve found.
-She is everything to Philips, “joy…life…rest.”A reader should consider how the language in this piece compare to the common love language of poetry.
+She is everything to Philips, “joy…life…rest.”A reader should consider how the language in this piece compares to the common love language of poetry.
 They are almost identical in the devotional tone of the speaker.

 No bridegroom’s nor crown-conqueror’s mirth